CakeDC/users/Docs/Documentation/Authentication.md

 Authentication
 ==============
-This plugin uses the new plugin for authentication [cakephp/authentication](https://github.com/cakephp/authentication/) instead of CakePHP Authentication component, but don't worry, the default configuration should be enough for your projects.
-We tried to allow you to start quickly without the need to configure a lot of thing and also allow you to configure as much as possible.
+This plugin uses the new authentication plugin [cakephp/authentication](https://github.com/cakephp/authentication/) instead of CakePHP Authentication component, but don't worry, the default configuration should be enough for your projects.

+We've tried to simplify configuration as much as possible using defaults, but keep the ability to override them when needed.

 Authentication Component
 ------------------------

-The default behavior is to load the authentication component at users controller, defining the default urls for loginAction, loginRedirect, logoutRedirect but not requiring the request to have a identity.
+The default behavior is to load the authentication component at UsersController, defining the default urls for loginAction, loginRedirect, logoutRedirect but not requiring the request to have a identity.